justbru/C-Shell/README.md

 ## Contributing
-Please Contact for pull-requests.
+Please contact for pull-requests.
 There will be no push requests.

+## Screenshot